Rickettsia species

 - Urban disease

-- R. australis (Australian tick typhus): I. holochyclus and I. tasmani host but only I. holochyclus aka the Australian paralysis tick, believed to frequently bite humans.
+- R. australis (Australian tick typhus): I. holochyclus and I. tasmani host, but only I. holochyclus, aka the Australian paralysis tick, is believed to bite humans frequently.

 - R. felis: flea-borne spotted fever